 The second group of extensions are all verified for a combination of authorization and information flow properties.
-The miners and personalizers in this group were developed in conjunction with a project that was specifically investigating the use of browser extensions for personalizing web content by mining user behaviors [11].
+The miners and personalizers in this group were developed in conjunction with a project that was specifically investigating the use of browser extensions for personalizing web content by mining user behaviors [9].
+Our work here is complementary in that it places behavior mining extensions on formal grounds.

+This is particularly important, since behavior mining, while extremely useful, can also be worrisome from a security and privacy perspective.
 The next section discusses a variation of one of these extensions in detail-the others have a similar flavor.
 The last group of extensions includes 5 Chrome extensions that we partially ported to Fine.
 We discuss these in detail in Section VII-C.

-B. NewsPers: Controlling data flows and browsing history
+B. NewsPers: Flow Controls and Browsing History

-It re-arranges the news stories presented on the front page to 17 link to stories more likely to be interesting to the user.
+NewsPers is an extension that provides a news personalization service on top of nytimes.com.
+It re-arranges the news stories presented on the front page to link to stories more likely to be interesting to the user.
 It does this in four steps, outlined below.

-- 1) When the user browses to nytimes.com, NewsPers reads a configuration file on the local file system, that specifies a user's news preferences. - 2) It sends data from this preferences file to digg.com, a social news website, and obtains a response that lists currently popular stories. - 3) It consults the user's browsing history to determine which of these popular stories on nytimes.com have not been read before by the user. - 4) Finally, it re-arranges the nytimes.com page, placing 33 unread popular stories towards the top.
+- 1) When the user browses to nytimes.com, NewsPers reads a configuration file on the local file system, that specifies a user's news preferences. - It sends data from this preferences file to digg.com, a social news website, and obtains a response that lists currently popular stories. - It consults the user's browsing history to determine which of these popular stories on nytimes.com have not been read before by the user. - 4) Finally, it re-arranges the nytimes.com page, placing unread popular stories towards the top.

-For this extension, we aim to enforce a policy that ensures 36 1) that digg. com only obtains data from the configuration file, and 2) that no information about browsing history is leaked to nytimes.com (in addition to what it may already know).
+For this extension, we aim to enforce a policy that ensures 1) that digg.com only obtains data from the configuration file, and 2) that no information about browsing history is leaked to nytimes.com (in addition to what it may already know).
 Figure 10 shows a fragment of NewsPers.